Save time & costly mistakes. Our experts will recommend the best software for your needs. Call for a free consultation: (888) 918-2746

 Blue Hawaiian Helicopters

 Much of the inventory in a hardware store is small, difficult to distinguish from each other, easily mixed in the bins by customers, and challenging to price mark.
 Some of the products sold by a hardware store must be accompanied by a material safety data sheet (MSDS), but only under some circumstances.
-There are literally hundreds of thousands inventory items in a large hardware store.
-Inventory, point of sale (POS), order entry and inventory receiving are the accounting system components most important to a hardware store.
+There are literally hundreds of thousands items in a large hardware store.
+Inventory, point of sale (POS), order entry and receiving are the accounting system components most important to a hardware store.
 There is also a need to support the physical inventory counting process.
 Aside from MSDS documents, there is little inventory that is strictly regulated.

 Accounts payable, accounts receivable, general ledger and payroll are standard.
 There are some peculiarities for the customer relationship management (CRM) and POS.
 These are primarily in the areas of job costing and estimating.
 They affect both contractors and do-it-yourselfers.